 High Tuition Rates

-Tuition rates at for-profit schools is much higher than that at community colleges or public universities.
+Tuition rates at for-profit schools are much higher than those at community colleges or public universities.
 The Washington Post compared average costs between institutions and found that for-profits charged around $15,000 more for a certificate program, $26,000 more for a two-year program and $10,000 more for a four-year program than non-profit, public schools.

 Lack of Accreditation